hdShang/arxiv-daily/docs/cs-RO/2025-10-13/papers/251011258v1-demohlm-from-one-demonstration-to-generalizable-humanoid-loco-manipu.md

 ---
 layout: default
-title: DemoHLM: From One Demonstration to Generalizable Humanoid Loco-Manipulation
+title: "DemoHLM: From One Demonstration to Generalizable Humanoid Loco-Manipulation"
 ---

 # DemoHLM: From One Demonstration to Generalizable Humanoid Loco-Manipulation